— Topics —

 If you skip meals or eat light meals (e.g. hamburgers and coffee) to reduce calorie and carbohydrate intake, you will deal with hunger for a longer period of time.

-Unknowingly, your base weight may go up, and one day, when you eat like you used to, you may find that you have reached your highest weight ever.
+Unknowingly, your set-point weight may go up, and one day, when you eat like you used to, you may find that you have reached your highest weight ever.
 And it will be harder to lose weight than before.

 The gastrointestinal tract starts by eating breakfast, and the food we eat is delivered to the rectum in around twenty hours or more (it differs from person to person).